-That means it must be designed with search-engine optimization (SEO) in mind.
-It must be easy for search engines to find and categorize, and contain relevant information and design that move it to the top of search rankings.
-Of course, SEO is about more than keyword-rich copy.
-Every aspect of a website should be designed with SEO in mind, from headers, tags and meta descriptions to photo titling, and internal and external links.
+That means it must be designed with search engine optimization (SEO) in mind.
+It must be easy for search engines to find and categorize and contain relevant information and design that move it to the top of search rankings.
+Of course, SEO is about more than a keyword-rich copy.
+Every aspect of a website should be designed with SEO in mind, from headers, tags, and meta descriptions to photo titling and internal and external links.
 Your site also needs to know how to communicate your physical location to search engines, since more consumers are now looking for location-relevant information.
 In fact, location relevance is one of the most common things businesses forget when launching a website.

 Your site could be the best-looking and most brilliantly written site ever, but if the search engines don’t understand it, no one will be able to find it, no one will see it and you won’t secure any sales through it.